 The REIT has selected the fair value method to account for real estate classified as investment property and records properties at their purchase price (less any purchase price adjustments) in the quarter of acquisition.
-Any changes in the fair value of investment properties are recognized as fair value gains and losses in the statements of income and comprehensive income in the quarter in which they occur.
+Any changes in the fair value of investment properties are recognized as fair value adjustments in the statement of income and comprehensive income in the quarter in which they occur.